M-Naveed-Ashraf/cloud_pricing_with_infracost/GCP/compute/README.md

 2. Run `get_cuds_prices.py`.
 3. Provide the desired machine type, region, and purchase option (Commit1Yr, Commit3Yr).
 4. The script will calculate and display the hourly and monthly costs based on CUDs pricing.

-## Dependencies:

-- Python 3.x
-- Required packages (specified in `requirements.txt`)

-## Contributing:

-Contributions to this project are welcome.
-If you find any bugs or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-## License:

-This project is licensed under the [MIT License](LICENSE).